danigb/codingadventures/source/2014-10-31-beatbox-build-a-rhythm-machine-with-react-js.html.markdown

 experiment: build a simple drum machine using WebAudio API and [CoffeeScript](http://coffeescript.org).

-In this first part we'll setup the project using node, and build a simple server with express and browserify.
+In this first part we'll setup the project using node, and build a simple server that tranform the coffeescript into javascript and concatenates the necessary files.

 In the second part ([Part 2 here](/)) we'll use react.js to create the user interface.
 In the third ([Part 3 here]()) we'll learn how to use the WebAudio API to load and play sounds.
 And in the fourth ([Part 4 here]()) we'll see how to schedule events and beat the machine.
 Let's go!

+### Prerequisites

+A part from the standard technologies (html, javascript, css), some Coffeescript knowledge is needed.
+Also I assume you have `node` and `npm` installed.
+If it is not the case, take a look here: [https://github.com/npm/npm](https://github.com/npm/npm)

+Some love to rhythm machines will help ;-)

 ## Create the project and add dependencies

-I assume you have `node` and `npm` installed.
-If it is not the case, take a look here: [https://github.com/npm/npm](https://github.com/npm/npm)

 So, let's create the directory structure and (though this is optional) initialize our git repository locally using a predefined `.gitignore`: